Kermit Holmes: Professional career

 After the end of his senior season, Holmes was automatically eligible for the 1991 NBA draft, but he was not drafted by an NBA franchise.
 He was drafted by the Columbus Horizon in the 1st round of the 1991 CBA draft (5th overall).
 In his rookie season in the CBA he started 53 out of 56 games for the Horizon, averaging 17.5 points, 7.3 rebounds and 1.6 assists in 37.7 minutes per game, and was selected in the All-Rookie team.
+He was selected to the CBA All-Rookie Team.
 In 1992 he moved to the New Jersey Jammers of the United States Basketball League, and played their last season.
 He then went back to the Columbus Horizon and played the 1992–93 CBA season there, averaging 8.5 points and 3.6 rebounds per game in 51 appearances.
 He signed for the Oklahoma City Cavalry after being traded 4 times in a day during the 1993 offseason: he was initially traded from the Columbus Horizon to the Rochester Renegade, which then traded him to the Hartford Hellcats, which again traded him to the Rapid City Thrillers that ultimately traded him a fourth time to the Oklahoma City Cavalry in exchange for Dell Demos and a sixth round pick in the 1993 CBA draft.
 In his first year with the Cavalry he averaged 14.7 points and 5.8 rebounds: in the summer of 1994 he transferred to the Westchester Stallions of the USBL and earned All-USBL Second Team honors.